 You can safely lose weight while breastfeeding without compromising your milk supply if you follow some simple guidelines, which I’ll cover in-depth below.

-As a bonus for my readers, Sarah also provided me with sample meal plans designed to help you shed the weight fast! (you can find those towards the end of the article).
+As a bonus for my readers, I’ve partnered with a nutritionist expert, Sarah Petty to provide you with sample meal plans designed to help you shed the weight fast! (you can find those towards the end of the article).

 This post may contain affiliate links.
 Read my policy here.